 RYAN VARGO | DIRECTOR OF OPERATIONS/CAMP DIRECTOR

-Ryan Vargo was named director of operations for the North Texas women’s basketball team in 2018.
+Ryan Vargo heads into his second year as the Director of Operations for the North Texas women’s basketball team in 2018-19.

 He previously worked as a production manager with Synergy Sports Technology, a company that creates web-based, on-demand basketball analytics for scouting and development.